Vehicle Promissory Note: Everything You Need to Know

 - Create a debt settlement agreement.
 If a partial payment is accepted, a debt settlement agreement will allow both parties to formalize this.

 - Engage a debt collector.
 If your efforts to collect or otherwise resolve the situation fail, you can then hire a debt collector to work to regain the unpaid funds or promised property.
 You can also sell the note to such a collector, who will then own the loan and be able to collect it in full.

 - Pursue legal action.
 As a final resort, the borrower can be sued for full repayment.

 If you need help understanding how a vehicle promissory note works, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.